top of page

 ANGELA SPIERENBURG

 This year I am celebrating 10 years of running!
-I started running because I had be working out with a trainer at a local gym and thought that running with a local group would provide me with an opportunity to meet some new people.
-10 years later, I've lost 75 lbs and have had 2 weight loss reconstructive surgeries.
-As a proud slow runner, I feel it is important to foster a culture of inclusivity in the running community here in Toronto, ensuring that those in the back feel just as values and supported no matter what.
-Whether it's finishing a race at my own pace or cheering on others who might not believe in themselves, I believe that ever runner deserves to be seen, respected and celebrated.
-No matter how long it takes them to cross the finish line.
+I started running because I'd been working out with a trainer at a local gym and thought that running with a local group would provide me with an opportunity to meet some new people.
+Ten years later, I've lost 75 lbs and have had 2 weight loss reconstructive surgeries.
+As a proud slow runner, I feel it is important to foster a culture of inclusivity in the running community here in Toronto, ensuring that those in the back feel just as valued and supported no matter what.
+Whether it's finishing a race at my own pace or cheering on others who might not believe in themselves, I believe that every runner deserves to be seen, respected and celebrated, no matter how long it takes them to cross the finish line.

 NEHA SHUKLA